Mandatory Continuing Legal Education

 You don't qualify for an exemption.
 But because of an extreme hardship you are not able to earn the required credit by December 31.
 Waiver application form.

-Sponsor and Lawyer information about MCLE course accreditation.
+Sponsor and Member information about MCLE course accreditation.
 Sponsors are required to report OBA member attendees within 30 days, using one of our sponsor attendance reporting templates.